-The LCD shows.

-- (2) Press the Start key.
-Each time you press the Start key, the LCD cycles through the displays shown at right.
-The Status lamp also changes from orange, red, to green each time you press the Start key. - (3) Press the Stop/Exit key in any process of the above display cycle.
+- (1) Press the 1 and 2 keys in this order in the initial stage of the maintenance mode.
+The LCD shows the screen given at figure below. - (2) Press the Start key.
+Each time you press the Start key, the LCD cycles through the displays shown at figure below. - (3) Press the Stop/Exit key in any process of the above display cycle.
 The machine beeps for one second and returns to the initial stage of the maintenance mode.

-8.4.8 Operational Check of Control Panel PCB (Function code 13)
+8.4.8 Adjustment of Handset Volume (Function code 16)